databio/markmeld/docs/multi_targets.md

       assign_to: recipient
 ```
 The *loop* attribute has two sub-attributes:
-- **loop_data**: Specify the name of the object that contains the data you want to loop over.
+- **loop_data**: Specify the name of the object that contains the array you want to loop over.
 This target will create one output per element in this array.
 The array can be either of primitive types (like strings), or can be an array of objects.
 - **assign_to**: This is the name of the variable that each element in loop_data will be assigned to.
 This is how you will access the individual element, both in the command templates and in the jinja templates.

 ## Loop data: array of strings